Keksuccino/docs_fancymenu/docs/faq.md

 ### I can't customize the Title screen, it keeps showing the original when I leave the editor.

 Another mod is replacing the original `title_screen`.
 Disable that mod's custom Title screen in its settings.
 If it has no such option, FancyMenu cannot apply the layout to the replacement screen.

+### When I try to customize the inventory screen, I can't customize the inventory container.

+That is expected.
+FancyMenu does not support editing the actual container of any kind of inventory screen (player inventory, chest, workbench, etc.), because adding support for these would be very difficult.

+It is still possible to add new elements to these screens, you just can't edit the container(s).

+SpiffyHUD will also not help here by the way, because it is for editing the HUD (so for example the item hotbar), but it can't edit screens (like inventory screens).